 27. Turn Your Blog Post into a Webinar ( and vice-versa)

 Throughout your blog you’ve probably discovered the content that your audience is most interested in.
 If so, why not repurposing that topic into a conversion-driving event, like a webinar?
-Is not only a great way to repurpose content but also to generate leads.
+Turning your blog post into a webinar is not only a great way to repurpose content but also to generate leads.

 A huge benefit of hosting a webinar is the feedback.
 Beforehand, you should ask your audience what topics they’d like to see discussed.
 During and after the webinar you should also invite as many questions as possible.
 These questions give you a feel for what your audience really cares about, and should give you plenty of ideas for content to blog about in the future.